nikkow/node-red-contrib-tahoma/README.md

 * Sunea IO Awning (thanks to @xeor)

 Feel free to send any feedback of any other compatible items or known limitations :)

-## To-do

-These are the things that should be updated (and will be later) on this module:

-* Find a way to properly handle "my" position